Tutorial for KREG and pKREG

 Create learning curves

 Here, for simplicity, we will take KREG trained on energies and gradients as an example.
-For other types of models, you can always modify the input file as are shown above.
+For other types of models, you can always modify the input file as are shown above (data files can be found in the MD17 subfolder).

 learningCurve # Learning Curve